This section is a work in progress.

 -

-In MN2, the Buddha described seven methods for abandoning the taints: by seeing, restraining, using, enduring, avoiding, removing, and developing.
+In MN2, the Tathagata describes the seven methods for abandoning the taints: by seeing, restraining, using, enduring, avoiding, removing, and developing.
 The key point to understand is that only two of these methods lead to the super mundane path and ultimate liberation.

-Abandoning by seeing: Through right view, we develop the insight necessary to achieve noble attainments.
+Abandoning by seeing: Seeing or Right Mindfulness always comes first; we must be completely able to see the problem before we can be addressed.
+Often just seeing the problem clearly and completely is enough to let go and abandon the hindrance.
+Through the right view, we develop the insight necessary to let go of wrong views.
 This method aligns with the wisdom aspect of the super mundane path.

-Abandoning by developing: By cultivating the factors of enlightenment, we directly weaken and destroy the taints.
+Abandoning by developing: By cultivating the factors of enlightenment, we directly weaken and destroy the hindrances.
 This is the active process of progressing on the super mundane path.

-The remaining five methods—restraining, using, enduring, avoiding, and removing—are effective for temporarily suppressing the taints but do not eradicate them.
-While these methods can be helpful in certain situations, they do not lead to the destruction of the taints and, therefore, cannot bring about complete liberation.
+The remaining five methods, restraining, using, enduring, avoiding, and removing, are effective for temporarily suppressing the hindrances but do not eradicate them.
+While these methods can be helpful in certain situations, they do not lead to the destruction of the hindrances and, therefore, do not result in liberation.

 At this stage of the Gradual Training, generating wholesome states of mind is through the development of the Seven Factors of Enlightenment.